Cybereason/epic-lab/cloud_setup.md

 * Enter the user or group principals and grant "Cloud IAP -> IAP-secured Web App User"

 Please note that it takes several minutes before the privilege is propagated.

+# Add access for SSH over IAP

+To allow ssh access over IAP, a firewall rule needs to be added, such as:
+- `allow-ssh-ingress-from-iap`
+- `ingress`
+- all instances of the network
+- source IPs: `35.235.240.0/20` (this is a GCP range used for ALL IAP everywhere, just use it)
+- TCP port 22

 # 🧑‍🔬 Rejoice and go do lab things! 🔬